 You might prefer to use a dog harness instead of a collar if:

 Your dog pulls on leash and might damage her trachea or larynx with collar pressure.
 While a standard back-clip harness might make it easier for your dog to pull, it also keeps her throat safe from tracheal collapse.
 Get a front-clip harness like the Freedom Harness or head halter to use while you teach your dog to walk politely next to you.

 Remember that no tool will teach your dog how to walk politely on a leash.
 Only training can do that!

 Your dog is an escape artist and can wiggle out of collars in no time.
 Some dogs back out of properly fitted collars, and this is a huge safety risk near roads or wilderness.

-Check out martingale collars or the Ruffwear Webmaster harness for Houdini dogs.
+Check out martingale collars or specialized escape-proof dog harnesses for Houdini dogs.
 Martingale collars tighten to a predetermined amount when there’s pressure on them, making them harder to escape.
 The Ruffwear Webmaster has two straps behind the front legs, making it almost impossible to wriggle out of.

 Your dog is on the smaller side.
 Tiny dogs can be quite fragile, and a harness is a safer option.
 Small dogs are at higher risk for tracheal collapse, and you might not notice their pulling as much as with a large dog who drags you down the street.

 The Mesh Wrap N Go Harness is an extra-comfy and extra-secure option.
 Its velcro is incredibly strong, keeping your pup safe – but keep an eye out to ensure you don’t Velcro her hair into it!